 Over and over and over.

 However, the effort was pointless.
 Another face showed up on the floor.
 Though this time, they didn’t destroy the face.
 Instead, the mayor of Belmez ordered the chunk of flooring to be taken in for study.
-But this was far from the only face to appear on their flooring.
+But this was far from the only face to appear on their floor.

 And they were far from the only people to know about the phenomenon.
 By Easter of 1972, Maria’s home was flooded with the curious and the skeptical after being advertised as “The House of the Faces.”